AuroraWright/owocr/README.md

 While I've done all I could to support Linux (specifically Wayland), not everything might work with all setups.
 Specifically:

 - Reading images from clipboard on Wayland requires a compositor which supports the extensions "wlr_data_control" or "ext-data-control" and an updated version of wl-clipboard.
-There is no way around this, as you can only access the clipboard from a focused window otherwise.
+There is no way around this, as you can only access the clipboard from a focused window otherwise.\
-[wlr_data_control compatibility chart](https://wayland.app/protocols/wayland-protocols/336#compositor-support) (worth noting GNOME/Mutter doesn't support it, but e.g. KDE/KWin does).
+[wlr_data_control compatibility chart](https://wayland.app/protocols/wayland-protocols/336#compositor-support) (worth noting GNOME/Mutter doesn't support it, but e.g. KDE/KWin does).\
-Currently, you probably need to build wl-clipboard from source yourself using [these instructions](https://github.com/bugaevc/wl-clipboard/blob/master/BUILDING.md) - note you also need to have a very recent version of [wayland-protocols](https://gitlab.freedesktop.org/wayland/wayland-protocols), which probably means building that first before wl-clipboard). owocr will error out if your setup is not compatible.
+Currently, you probably need to build wl-clipboard from source yourself using [these instructions](https://github.com/bugaevc/wl-clipboard/blob/master/BUILDING.md) - note you also need to have a very recent version of [wayland-protocols](https://gitlab.freedesktop.org/wayland/wayland-protocols), which probably means building that first before wl-clipboard).\
+owocr will error out if your setup is not compatible.
 - Reading from screen capture works now on Wayland.
-The way it's designed is that your monitor/monitor selection/window selection in the operating system popup counts as a "virtual screen" to owocr.
-By default owocr's coordinate picker will be launched to select one/more areas, as explained above.
-Using `owocr -r=screencapture -sa=screen_1` will use the whole selection.
+The way it's designed is that your monitor/monitor selection/window selection in the operating system popup counts as a "virtual screen" to owocr.\
+By default the automatic coordinate selector will be launched to select one/more areas, as explained above.\
+Using `owocr -r=screencapture -sa=screen_1` will use the whole selection.\
 Using manual window names in `-sa=` is not supported and will be ignored.
+- Keyboard combos/keyboard inputs in the coordinate selector might not work on Wayland.
+From my own testing they work on KDE but not GNOME (it seems KDE exposes inputs through the X11 APIs).
+A workaround involves running pynput with the uinput backend, but this requires exposing your input devices (they will be accessible without root):\
+`sudo chmod u+s $(which dumpkeys)`\
+`sudo usermod -a -G $(stat -c %G /dev/input/event0) $(whoami)`\
+Then launch owocr with: `PYNPUT_BACKEND_KEYBOARD=uinput owocr -r screencapture` or add `PYNPUT_BACKEND_KEYBOARD=uinput` to your environment variables.
 - X11 partially works but uses more resources for scanning the clipboard and doesn't support window capturing at all (only screens/screen selections).

 # Supported engines